pymupdf/PyMuPDF/docs/annot.rst

       :rtype: int

+   .. attribute:: popup_xref

+      The PDF :data:`xref` of the associated Popup annotation.
+Zero if non-existent.

+      :rtype: int

+   .. attribute:: has_popup

+      Whether the annotation has a Popup annotation.

+      :rtype: bool

+   .. attribute:: is_open

+      Whether the annotation's Popup is open -- **or** the annotation itself ('Text' annotations only).

+      :rtype: bool

+   .. attribute:: popup_rect

+      The rectangle of the associated Popup annotation.
+Infinite rectangle if non-existent.

+      :rtype: :ref:`Rect`

    .. attribute:: border

       A dictionary containing border characteristics.
 Empty if no border information exists.
 The following keys may be present: